-Article 203 - Certain temporary procedures for submitting party lists for the parliamentary elections of Georgia to be held in 2032 and for the general elections of the municipality bodies to be held before 2028 opposite sex .
+- 1. The procedures and deadlines established by this Law shall be applied when submitting party lists for the parliamentary elections of Georgia to be held in 2032 and for the general elections of the municipality bodies to be held before 2028, unless otherwise provided for by this article. - 2.
+The procedures for compiling a party list for the parliamentary elections of Georgia to be held before the 26 October 2024 parliamentary elections of Georgia shall be determined by a political party or an electoral bloc in such manner that at least one person in each four persons on the party list submitted to the CEC chairperson is a representative of an opposite sex.
 The relevant electoral subject shall submit the party list to the CEC chairperson not later than the 30th day before the Election Day.
 If in the party list submitted by the electoral subject there is no gender balance established by this paragraph, the list shall be returned to the electoral subject and it shall be given three days to rectify the defect.
 If the defect is not rectified, the party list shall not be registered.